julian-labuschagne/mariadb_data/README.md

-# MariaDB Data Docker Image
+# MariaDB Docker Data Volume Image
 Docker image to be used as a data volume for mariadb

 This will allow data to persist and must be used with --volumes-from switch when running other containers.